ulymarins/managers-readme/README.md

 ## Things you should know about me

 * I love to work with technology and management and hacking and product and writing and mental models ad infinitum.
 I’m curious about several subjects.
-* When I’m not in operating mode I’m always reading: "That's How Knowledge Works: It Builds Up, Like Compound Interest”.
+* When I’m not in operating mode I’m always reading: "That's how knowledge works: It builds up, like compound interest”.
-* I get VERY happy when people around me suggest things to improve something IN our teamS/company/apps/apis/etc.
+* I get VERY happy when people around me suggest things to improve something in our teams/company/apps/apis/etc.
-* I get REALLY upset with complains without suggestions/actions.
+* I get REALLY upset with complaints without suggestions/actions.
 For real.

 Feel free to ask me to change/add something that you may think its useful for other direct reports.